Learning Unbiased Transferability for Domain Adaptation by Uncertainty Modeling: Methodology

 \subsection{Unbiased Transferability Estimation}

 \textbf{Transferability in DA.} The challenge of DA is to use the source classifier to minimize the target classification error $\mathbb { E } _ { (x,y) \sim p _ { t} }[\mathcal{L}_y(G_y (G_f (x )),y )]$ when target labels are unavailable.
 Since the existence of domain shift, the source classifier cannot work properly on target samples.
 To better account for the shift between source and target distributions, density ratio {$w(x)=\frac{p_{t}(x)}{p_{s}(x)}$}~\cite{2020Transferable,you2019towards} can be used as a metric of transferability to measure the discrepancy between domains.
 In general, the shift will be eliminated when $w(x)=\frac{p_{t}(x)}{p_{s}(x)}=1$.
-Then, the target classification error can be estimated by the source distribution $p_s(x)$ as:
+Then, the target classification error can be estimated by the source distribution $p_s(x)$ as: \begin{small}

-However, the density ratio $w(x)$ is often not accessible in DA, we follow~\cite{2020Transferable} and use estimated $\Hat{w}(x)$ to approximate the real $w(x)$.
-Specifically, LogReg~\cite{bickel2007dirichlet,qin1998inferences} is used to estimate the density ratio by Bayesian formula:
+\end{small} However, the density ratio $w(x)$ is often not accessible in DA, we follow~\cite{2020Transferable} and use estimated $\Hat{w}(x)$ to approximate the real $w(x)$.
+Specifically, LogReg~\cite{bickel2007dirichlet,qin1998inferences} is used to estimate the density ratio by Bayesian formula: \begin{footnotesize}